Miriam MacMillan: Expeditions

 In 1937, MacMillan decided she wanted to travel to the Inuit town of Nunainguk, Newfoundland and Labrador with her husband.
 He agreed on the stipulation that MacMillan should arrive in nearby Hopedale without his assistance.
 MacMillan agreed and decided to race him to the destination.
 While her husband sailed, MacMillan traveled by train and mail carrier, reaching Hopedale days before her husband.
 Before his arrival, she studied Inuktitut, crafted Inuit clothing, and asked local Inuit to tell her stories about Donald MacMillan.
 When MacMillan arrived, he mistook Miriam MacMillan and her friend for Inuit women.

-She was a photographer and audio recorder in 9 of Donald MacMillan's Arctic expeditions on the Bowdoin schooner to Labrador, Baffin Island, and West Greenland.
+She was a photographer and audio recorder on nine of Donald MacMillan's Arctic expeditions on the Bowdoin schooner to Labrador, Baffin Island, and West Greenland.

 In 1939 she took a portrait photograph of her husband on the Bowdoin, in his Captain's hat, holding a puppy named Kahda.

 A 1947 photograph displays MacMillan on the Bowdoin schooner using wire recording to document Inuktitut languages.

 A 1948 photograph in Northwest Greenland shows MacMillan at the wheel of the Bowdoin schooner, beside her camera tripod.